 Without the key how dark, how inconsistent these statements appear; but when we find the key to God's Plan, these texts all declare with one voice, "God is Love."
-This key is found in the latter part of the text last quoted -- "Who gave Himself a ransom for all, To Be Testified in Due Time."
-God has a due time for everything.
-He could have testified it to these in their past lifetime; but since He did not, except to a small minority, it proves that their due time must be future.
+This key is found in the latter part of the text "a ransom for all, 'To BE TESTIFIED IN DUE TIME."
+God has a due time for everything he could have testified it to these in their past lifetime; but since He did not, except to a small minority, it proves that their due time must be future.
 For those who will be of the Church, the Bride of Christ, and share the Kingdom honors, the present is the "due time" to hear; and whosoever now has an ear to hear, let him hear and heed, and he will be blessed accordingly.
-Though Jesus secured our ransom before we were born; it was not our "due time" to hear of it for long years afterward, and only the appreciation of it brought responsibility; and this, only to the extent of our ability and appreciation.
-The same principle applies to all: in God's due time it will be testified to all, and all will then have opportunity to believe and to be blessed by it.
+Though Jesus secured our ransom before we were born, it was not our "due time" to hear of it for long years afterward, and only the appreciation of it brought responsibility; and this, only to the extent of our ability and appreciation.
+The same principle applies to all: in God's due time it will be testified to all, and all will then have opportunity to believe and be blessed by it.

-The prevailing opinion is that death ends all probation; but there is no Scripture which so teaches; and all the above, and many more Scriptures, would be meaningless, or worse, if death ends all hope for the ignorant masses of the world.
+The prevailing opinion is that death ends all probation, but no Scripture so teaches; and all the above, and many more Scriptures, would be meaningless, or worse, if death ends all hope for the ignorant masses of the world.
 The one Scripture quoted to prove this generally entertained view is, "Where the tree falleth, there it shall be."
 (Eccl.
 11:3.)
 If this has any relation to man's future, it indicates that whatever his condition when he enters the tomb, no change takes place until he is awakened out of it.
-And this is the uniform teaching of all Scripture bearing on the subject.
+All Scripture bearing on the subject uniformly teaches this.

-All Men to be Brought to a Knowledge of the Truth 1 Tim.
-2:4.
+All to be Brought to a Knowledge of the Truth

-Since God does not propose to save men on account of ignorance, but "will have all men to come unto the knowledge of the truth" (1 Tim.
-2:4); and since the masses of mankind have died in ignorance; and since "there is no work, nor device,, nor knowledge, nor wisdom, in the grave" (Eccl.
-9:10); therefore God has prepared for the awakening of the dead, in order to knowledge, faith and salvation.
-Hence His Plan is, that "as all in Adam die, even so all fin Christ shall be made alive, but each one it! his own order" -- The Gospel Church, the Bride, the Body of Christ, first; afterward, during the Millennial Age, all who become His during that thousand years of His presence (mistranslated coming), the Lord's due time for all to know Him, from the least to the greatest.
+Since God does not propose to save men on occount of ignorance, but "will have all men to come unto the knowledge of the truth" (1 Tim.
+2:4); and since the masses of mankind have died in ignorance; and since "there is no work, nor device, nor knowledge, nor wisdom, in the grave" (Eccl.
+9:10); therefore, God has prepared for the awakening of the dead, in order to knowledge, faith and salvation.
+Hence His Plan is, that "as all in Adam die, even so all in Christ shall be made alive, but each one in his own order" -- The Gospel Church, the Bride, the Body of Christ, first; afterward, during the Millennial Age, all who become His during the thousand years of His "presence" (mistranslated coming), the Lord's due time for all to know, Him, from the least to the greatest.
 (1 Cor.
 15:22.)
-Thus the hope of the world lies beyond the return of the Lord.
+Thus the hope of the world lies beyond the Lord's return.